 A student can be transferred to another school as part of a 'managed move' with full consultation and agreement of all the parties involved, including the parents.
-The Harrow Managed Move Panel meets every two weeks at Hatch End High School.
+The Harrow Managed Move Panel meets on-line every month panel.
 The panel is chaired by the Head of Hatch End High School and consists of the Head of the Helix School, as well as Deputy Headteachers from other schools.
+A member of the Bentley Wood Senior Leadership Group will complete the